-Seizures – the most dangerous and potentially life threatening symptom of the delirium tremens are the seizures, where the whole body shakes violently and uncontrollably, similar to an epileptic fit.
-The danger is that this can lead to stoke or even heart attack.
+Seizures – the most dangerous and potentially life-threatening symptom of delirium tremens are the seizures, where the whole body shakes violently and uncontrollably, similar to an epileptic fit.
+The danger is that this can lead to stroke or even heart attack.

 When alcohol is withdrawn, after a prolonged presence, the brain has stopped producing enough GABA for itself as it has become dependent on the presence of alcohol and so the brain cells become unmanageably over-active causing the delirium tremens.